jonnonz1/nz-statute-book/acts/public/2013/financial-markets-conduct-act-2013.md

     (a) means an individual who is registered under the Financial Service Providers (Registration and Dispute Resolution) Act 2008 in relation to a financial advice service; but
     (b) does not include a financial advice provider
   - **financial benchmark** has the meaning set out subsections (6) and (7)
+  - **financial institution** has the meaning set out in section 446E
   - **financial markets** —
     (a) means the financial markets in New Zealand; and (b) includes—